German Name Generator - Character Names from the Germanic Tradition

 Using the Generator

-For medieval Holy Roman Empire settings — the Hohenstaufen emperors, the Teutonic Knights, the world of Wolfram von Eschenbach's *Parzival* — names should come from the dithematic Germanic stock: Friedrich, Heinrich, Walther, Siegfried, Brunhilde, Hildegard.
-These are names with the full compound weight; they feel immediately medieval German.
-For Reformation-era settings (16th century) — Luther's Germany, the peasant rebellions, the world of Hans Sachs the cobbler-poet — names mix the old Germanic compounds with the newly popular biblical forms.
-Luthers own name was Johann (Johannes) Luther; the German form of John.
-For contemporary German or Austrian characters, naming reflects modern German trends (Lukas, Jonas, Emma, Sophie — very similar to other Western European naming) alongside maintained traditional names.
-The awareness of 20th-century history means contemporary German character naming requires some sensitivity about which names were in common use before and were only disrupted after, vs. which names carry specific associations that contemporary German culture has processed or is still processing.
+For medieval Holy Roman Empire settings, including the Hohenstaufen emperors, the Teutonic Knights, and the world of Wolfram von Eschenbach's *Parzival*, names should draw from the dithematic Germanic stock: Friedrich, Heinrich, Walther, Siegfried, Brunhilde, Hildegard.
+These are compound names with real weight; they read as immediately medieval German.
+For Reformation-era settings (16th century), Luther's Germany, the peasant rebellions, and the world of Hans Sachs the cobbler-poet, names mix the old Germanic compounds with newly popular biblical forms.
+Luther's own name was Johann (Johannes) Luther, the German form of John.
+For contemporary German or Austrian characters, naming reflects current German trends (Lukas, Jonas, Emma, Sophie, broadly shared with other Western European countries) alongside names that never fell out of use.
+The 20th century complicates this.
+Some traditional names were common before and after, their continuity unbroken.
+Others carry specific associations that German culture is still working through.
+A writer placing a contemporary German character should know the difference, or at least know to look it up.